Unpaid Leaves of Absence (Instructional)

 - Outside Employment

-In some cases leaves may be granted that involve accepting employment outside the University.
-In addition to leaves for government service and military service, temporary assignments in teaching or research related to a person’s University responsibilities may be approved if they give promise of enhancing the person’s usefulness as a teacher or scholar.
+In some cases unpaid leaves may be granted that involve accepting employment outside the University.
+In addition to unpaid leaves for government service and military service, temporary assignments in teaching or research related to a person’s University responsibilities may be approved if they give promise of enhancing the person’s usefulness as a teacher or scholar.
 (See Regents’ By-law, Sec.
 5.12, “Outside Employment.”)
-A faculty member who has accepted a tenure track or tenured position at another institution is not eligible for a Leave of Absence Without Salary.
+A faculty member who has accepted a tenure track or tenured position at another institution is not eligible for an unpaid leave of absence.
 Exceptions to this policy must be approved by the Provost and Executive Vice President for Academic Affairs on the Ann Arbor campus or by the respective provost and vice chancellor on the Dearborn or Flint campus.

-Failure to report for assignment at the conclusion of a leave without requesting and receiving an extension of the leave will be considered a resignation.
+Failure to report for assignment at the conclusion of an unpaid leave without requesting and receiving an extension of the leave will be considered a resignation.

 - Excused Absence Without Pay